88th Infantry Division (United States): Cold War and beyond

-The 88th Army Reserve Command (ARCOM) was formed at Fort Snelling in January, 1968, as one of 18 ARCOMs which were organized to provide command and control to Army Reserve units.
+The 88th Army Reserve Command (ARCOM) was formed at Fort Snelling in January 1968, as one of 18 ARCOMs which were organized to provide command and control to Army Reserve units.
 The initial area of responsibility for the 88th ARCOM included Minnesota and Iowa, and this area was later expanded to include Wisconsin.
-(Note: ARCOMs were authorized to use the number and shoulder sleeve insignia of infantry divisions with the same number; however, ARCOMs did not inherit the lineage and honors of the divisions because it is against DA policy for a TDA unit, such as an ARCOM, to perpetuate the lineage and honors of a TO&E unit, such as a division.)
+Army Reserve Commands were authorized to use the number and shoulder sleeve insignia of infantry divisions with the same number.
+However, ARCOMs did not inherit the lineage and honors of the divisions because it was against Department of the Army policy for a Table of Distribution and Allowances organization, such as an ARCOM, to perpetuate the lineage and honors of a Table of Organization and Equipment formation, like the 88th Infantry Division.

 In 1996, when the Army Reserve's command structure was revised, the 88th Regional Support Command (88th RSC) was established at Fort Snelling.
-Its mission was to provide command and control for Reserve units in a six state region, which included Minnesota, Wisconsin, Illinois, Indiana, Michigan and Ohio.
+Its mission was to command Army Reserve units in a six state region, which included Minnesota, Wisconsin, Illinois, Indiana, Michigan and Ohio.
 In addition, the 88th RSC ensured operational readiness, provided area support services, and supported emergency operations in its area of responsibility.

 In 2003, the Army Reserve's command structure was again revised, and the 88th Regional Readiness Command (88th RRC) was formed at Fort Snelling with responsibility for USAR units in the same six states included in the 88th RSC.
-Various Combat Support units mobilize and deploy to Operation Iraqi Freedom in late 2003-mid 2004.
+Various Combat Support units mobilized and deploy to Operation Iraqi Freedom in late 2003-mid 2004.

-In its 2005 BRAC Recommendations, DoD recommended to realign Fort Snelling, MN by disestablishing the 88th Regional Readiness Command.
+In its 2005 BRAC Recommendations, DoD recommended that the 88th Regional Readiness Command at Fort Snelling, MN be disestablished.
 This recommendation was part of a larger recommendation to re-engineer and streamline the Command and Control structure of the Army Reserve that would create the Northwest Regional Readiness Command at Fort McCoy, WI.

-In 2008, the 88th Regional Readiness Command (88th RRC) moved to Ft McCoy Wisconsin.
+In 2008, the 88th RRC moved to Fort McCoy, Wisconsin.
 The mission was changed to provide base operations support to the new 19 state region, Welcome Home Warrior ceremonies, and the Yellow Ribbon weekends.
 The units assigned to the 88th RSC include 6 Army Reserve Bands and the Headquarters Company.
 It may supervise the 643rd Area Support Group at Whitehall, Ohio.

-Current
+Operation Allies Welcome

+The 88th was ordered to support Operation Allies Refuge in August 2021 as the core of Task Force McCoy.
+From August 2021 until February 2022, the task force assisted in feeding, housing, clothing, and providing assistance to the more than 12,600 Afghans resettling in the United States.
+Major subordinate elements of the task force included the Fort McCoy Garrison, the 181st Infantry Brigade, 302nd Maneuver Enhancement Brigade, 720th MP Battalion, and the 1st Squadron, 32nd Cavalry.